cloudflare/cloudflare-docs/content/rules/origin-rules/features.md

 {{</Aside>}}

-## Resolve override
+## DNS record override

-This feature allows you to override the resolved hostname of incoming requests.
+This feature, also known as resolve override, allows you to override the resolved hostname of incoming requests.

 A common use case for this functionality is when you are serving an application from the URI (for example, `mydomain.com/app`).
 In this case, the `app` may be hosted on a different server or by a third party.
-A resolve override allows you to redirect requests to this endpoint to the server for that third-party application.
+A DNS record override allows you to redirect requests to this endpoint to the server for that third-party application.

-You must specify a valid hostname in a resolve override that is either:
+You must specify a valid hostname in a DNS record override that is either:

 * A hostname on the same Cloudflare account (possibly on a different zone).
 * A hostname for which Cloudflare is not proxying traffic (gray-clouded).

-For more information, refer to the [API instructions](/rules/origin-rules/create-api/) and the [API parameter reference](/rules/origin-rules/parameters/#resolve-override-and-destination-port-override-parameters).
+For more information, refer to the [API instructions](/rules/origin-rules/create-api/) and the [API parameter reference](/rules/origin-rules/parameters/#dns-record-override-and-destination-port-override-parameters).

 ## Destination port override